sendgrid/docs/content/docs/for-developers/tracking-events/getting-started-event-webhook-security-features.md

    2. **Client Secret**: Required to generate an authorization token.
 This secret is needed only once to create an access token.
 SendGrid will store this secret, allowing you to update your Client ID and Token URL without passing the secret to SendGrid again.
    3. **Token URL**: The URL where Twilio SendGrid should deliver the Client ID and Client Secret in order to create an access token.
 This URL should route to your own authorization server or an OAuth service such as Auth0 or Okta.

-5. With the above steps completed, requests to your HTTP POST URL by Twilio SendGrid should contain the access token in an Authorization header.
-You can now use this token to verify the request using your OAuth service or authorization server.
+5. With the above steps completed, requests to your HTTP POST URL by Twilio SendGrid will contain the access token in an Authorization header.
+You can now use this token to verify the requests using your OAuth service or authorization server.

 <call-out>